Geothermal HVAC

 Desuperheater

-In a climate that is dominated by heating, a desuperheater will save you up to 80percent more than an ordinary water heater during the summer.
-The desuperheater converts the energy that is taken from the house through cooling into heat for the hot-water generator.
-This enables the geothermal system to create domestic hot water for 3-5 months of the year at a fraction of the cost of other energy sources.
+In the summer months, desuperheaters can save up to 80 percent more in a climate that is dominated by heating than traditional hot water heaters.
+This is because the desuperheater makes use of the energy emitted by the house during the cooling process and converts it to useful heat for the hot water generator.
+This allows the geothermal system to create domestic hot water for three months of the year at only a fraction of the cost of other energy sources.

 Explore More